DarKouto/maqespinhocork25/README.md

 # MaqEspinhoCork 2025
-New MaqEspinhoCork web application, built from scratch
+New MaqEspinhoCork web application, built from scratch, using:

-Stack:
  - React
  - Chakra UI
  - Python